Massachusetts State Police Academy suspends boxing program after death of recruit

-Massachusetts State Police on Sunday announced they are pausing some aspects of their recruit’s training as they review the Academy’s defensive tactics program following the death of recruit Enrique Delgado-Garcia.
+Massachusetts State Police on Sunday announced they are pausing some aspects of recruit training as they review the Academy’s defensive tactics program following the death of recruit Enrique Delgado-Garcia.

 Sources familiar with the investigation tell 25 Investigates that Delgado-Garcia suffered broken bones, damaged or missing teeth, and a spinal injury while participating in boxing training at the Academy in New Braintree.